MicrosoftDocs/azure-stack-docs/azure-stack/user/virtual-network-peering.md

 ### Can I enable peering if my virtual networks belong to subscriptions within different Azure Active Directory tenants?

-Yes.
-It is possible to establish VNet Peering if your subscriptions belong to different Azure Active Directory tenants.
-You can do this via PowerShell or CLI.
-The portal is not yet supported.
+No. It is not possible to establish VNet Peering if your subscriptions belong to different Azure Active Directory tenants.
+This is a specific limitation for Azure Stack Hub.

 ### Can I peer my virtual network with a virtual network in a different subscription?